hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 ParallelCluster delivers you a canonical Beowulf cluster experience on AWS, but with added twists like elasticity, and support for fast storage and networking, built-in *by design*.
 That means you can run virtually any workload you like on AWS and expect to see great results.

-The tabs here have videos and blog posts describing different use-cases for ParallelCluster.
+The tabs here have videos and blog posts describing different use-cases for ParallelCluster - hopefully you'll recognize a familiar one to your own.

 {{< tabs >}}
   {{< tab "CFD/CAE" >}}